PlumHQ/Orbit/README.md

 ## 🤝 Contributing

-We welcome contributions to the Plum Design System!
+We welcome contributions to the Orbit Design System!
 Please see our [ARCHITECTURE_README.md](./ARCHITECTURE_README.md) for detailed guidelines.

 ### Development Workflow
 1. Fork the repository